WE ARE CURRENTLY NOT ACCEPTING ADMISSIONS FOR THIS SPECIES.

 We never recommend trying to directly handle or trap wildlife!
 Instead, we recommend using humane deterrents to convince the raccoons to move away on their own.
 This also prevents other animals from refilling the vacated niche.

-Raccoons (Procyon lotor) are nocturnal (mostly active at night), but will come out during daytime rarely if they are chased or there is low food availability.
-Their Latin name “lotor”, means “the washer” because they are known to wash their food before eating it.
+Raccoons (Procyon lotor) are nocturnal (mostly active at night), but will rarely come out during the daytime unless they are chased or food is scarce.
+Their Latin name, “lotor”, means “the washer” because they are known to wash their food before eating it.

 They are most active in spring, summer, and fall, and will sleep in their dens for most of the winter.
 Reproduction begins in late winter.
-Females, or sows, usually give birth to 1-6 baby kits in the spring.
+Females, or sows, usually give birth to 1 to 6 baby kits in the spring.
 Mothers are very protective of their young until they separate after about a year.
-At HHS Wildlife Center, we see baby raccoons come in heavily from March - July.
+At HHS Wildlife Center, we see baby raccoons come in heavily from March to July.

 Raccoons can carry several bacterial diseases and parasites that can be transmitted to humans and pets through a bite or the ingestion of raccoon waste.
 Some diseases that can affect humans and pets include: leptospirosis, salmonella, roundworm, and rabies.
-A raccoon’s life span is about 2-3 years.
+A raccoon’s life span is about 2 to 3 years.